timebertt/kubectl-revisions/README.md

-# kubectl-history
+# kubectl-revisions

 🚀 *Time-travel through your cluster* 🕰️

 ## About

-`kubectl-history` is a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) and can be invoked as `kubectl history`, or for short `k history`.
+`kubectl-revisions` is a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) and can be invoked as `kubectl revisions`, or for short `k revisions`.

-The history plugin allows you to go back in time in the history of rollouts and answers common questions like "Why was my Deployment rolled?"
+The `revisions` plugin allows you to go back in time in the history of revisions and answers common questions like "Why was my Deployment rolled?"

 It gives more output than `kubectl rollout history` and is easier to use than `kubectl get replicaset` or `kubectl get controllerrevision`.